Change the IPv4 Address in Windows Server

 - Highlight Internet Protocol Version 4 (TCP/IPv4) and click Properties.

-- Select Use the following IP address and input the data from the portal (IP, subnet mask, default gateway).
+- Select Use the following IP address and input the data from the Control Panel (IP, subnet mask, default gateway).

 - If DNS servers are listed, choose Use the following DNS server addresses and add them.